-project, allow time for students to get to know each other and establish a team dynamic.
-You can facilitate team-building exercises, such as icebreakers, trust-building activities, or games that require cooperation and communication.
+Encourage collaboration: Emphasize the Encourage team building: At the beginning of the project, allow time for students to get to know importance of collaboration and communication each other and establish a team dynamic.
+You within the team.
+Encourage students to share can facilitate team-building exercises, such as their ideas and listen actively to their teammates' icebreakers, trust-building activities, or games ideas.
+Teach them how to give and receive that require cooperation and communication. feedback constructively.

-Establish clear expectations: Clearly communicate the goals of the project, the roles and responsibilities of each team member, and the criteria for participation and success.
-It is important to encourage students to share their motivation for participating in the #CircularCityChallenge.
-Also, encourage them to ask questions and seek clarification to ensure they understand the expectations.
+Establish clear expectations: Clearly Provide guidance and support: As the project communicate the goals of the project, the roles progresses, be available to answer questions and responsibilities of each team member, and provide guidance.
+Monitor each team's and the criteria for participation and success. progress and offer feedback to help them stay It is important to encourage students to on track and meet their goals. share their motivation for participating in the #CircularCityChallenge.
+Also, encourage them Encourage reflection: At the end of each step to ask guestions and seek clarification to ensure of their project, encourage students to reflect on their experience.
+Ask them to evaluate their they understand the expectations.

-Foster critical thinking: Provide opportunities for students to analyze and evaluate information, develop hypotheses, and make evidencebased arguments.
+Foster critical thinking: Provide opportunities they learned.
+Use this feedback to improve their for students to analyze and evaluate information, develop hypotheses, and make evidencebased arguments.
 Encourage students to ask questions and consider multiple perspectives when making decisions.